Stolperbeats – Manual

 SD Card#

 The SD card stores Stolperbeats' Pattern Data, Settings and MIDI Banks.
 It is a Class 10 FAT 32 formatted card.
-Data is generally written once you stop the sequencer.
+Data is written once you stop the sequencer, so press stop before you turn off your modular for new data to survive a power cycle.

 You should never have to remove it unless you want to backup data.
 There are also a few configuration settings you can set via the SD card.